HenrikJoreteg/hjs-webpack/README.md

 By default this value is `true` if the command you ran contains `hjs-dev-server` and `false` otherwise.
 The option exists here in case you need to override the default.

+### `devtool` (optional, string, default='cheap-module-eval-source-map')

+A webpack developer tool to enhance debugging.
+See [the webpack docs for more options](https://webpack.github.io/docs/configuration.html#devtool).

 ### `uglify` (optional, object)

 Options passed directly to the [`UglifyJSPlugin`](https://webpack.github.io/docs/list-of-plugins.html#uglifyjsplugin).
 Only used if `isDev` is `false`.
 Default: